The best books on money: 25 essential personal finance books

 Few personal finance books are perfect.
 For most, you need to employ personal filters.
 Dave Ramsey's The Total Money Makeover is a fantastic book on debt reduction, but if you're not Christian, you'll have to tune out the Bible verses.
 All Your Worth contains a great plan for achieving financial balance, but you may need to ignore its constant disparaging of frugality and thrift.

 Because I've limited myself to 25 books, I've had to leave a lot of great titles off the list.
-Please feel to share your favorite books about money and explain why others should read them.
+Please feel free to share your favorite books about money and explain why others should read them.